-The Patna is a steamer: it possesses a steam and a sail to manoeuvre in the harbour.
-It is in a very bad state of repair, a rooker which should be dismantled because it is not seaworthy.
+The Patna is a steamer: it possesses a steam engine and a sail to manoeuvre in the harbour.
+It is in a very bad state of repair, a rooker that should be dismantled because it is not seaworthy.

 A steamer is propelled forward by a condensing engine.
 The steam cylinders produce energy and the condensing machine is visible on deck.
 The steam is produced by coal being burnt.